linode/docs/docs/platform/longview/longview.md

 Longview is Linode's system data graphing service.
 It tracks metrics for CPU, memory, and network bandwidth, both aggregate and per-process, and it provides real-time graphs that can help expose performance problems.

-The Longview client is [open source](https://github.com/linode/longview) and can be installed on any Linux distribution-including systems not hosted by Linode.
-However, **Linode offers technical support for only CentOS, Debian, and Ubuntu**.
+The Longview client is [open source](https://github.com/linode/longview) and can be installed on any Linux distribution–including systems not hosted by Linode.
+However, **Linode only offers technical support for CentOS, Debian, and Ubuntu**.

 ## Install the Longview Client